 RELATED PARTIES RELATIONSHIP C.I.G.
-(Thailand) Co., Ltd. Subsidiary of the Company De Lamai Co., Ltd. Subsidiary of the Company Fahkwantip Co., Ltd Investments in other company of the subsidiary
+(Thailand) Co., Ltd. Subsidiary of the Company De Lamai Co., Ltd. Subsidiary of the Company Siam Railway Development Co., Ltd. Subsidiary of the Company Fakwantip Co., Ltd Investments in other company of the subsidiary